ErpNetDocs/edu/README.md

-# Welcome to the ERP.net Тraining Documentation
+# Welcome to the ERP.net Educational Documentation

 The documentation uses DocFX to build.